djchallenger-dotcom/saas-retention-analysis/README.md

 - Unclear impact of product changes

 **Key question:**
-> Where are users dropping off, and what changes will most improve conversion and retention?
+> Where are users dropping off, and how can conversion and retention be improved?

 ---